 - Drag and drop the selected images and visuals.

-- Add text (adapted to your graphic charter).
+- Add some text (adapted to your graphic charter).

-- Then manage the layout and colors and save.
+- Then edit the layout and colors and save.

 - Go to LinkedIn.

-- Click on the cover image, then on the “edit” button,
+- Click on the background-image, then on “edit”,

-- Then simply upload the image you just created.
+- Then simply upload the image that you have just created.

-Here’s a pretty cool tool to compress, transform, convert and manage pixels and images size: IloveIMAGE.
+Here is a pretty cool tool to compress, transform, convert and manage pixel size IloveIMAGE. 💕

-It’s free and very easy to use.
-Just add a photo of your choice and follow the steps. 👇
+It is free and very easy to use.
+You just have to add a photo of your choice and follow the steps. 👇

-Now you have all the keys and the best tools to create the best cover image!
-Feel free to connect with us on LinkedIn so we can see your best LinkedIn banners.
+Don’t hesitate to connect with us on LinkedIn, so we can see your best LinkedIn banners. 🤠

 How to create a professional LinkedIn banner for free?